Emergency Call Answering Services (ECAS)

 Further details including examples of the RIO, LIRO and associated schedules are available on the dedicated 112.ie ECAS website.

 The ECAS is paid for through the Call Handling Fee which is charged for each Emergency communication presented to the ECAS.
-Further information and the current rates are available on the 112.ie website.

 Further Information on working with the ECAS including: